Wednesday's gossip column

 Newcastle United are interested in signing Germany defender Antonio Rudiger when the 29-year-old's Chelsea contract expires at the end of the season.
 (Telegraph)

-But Manchester United will rival their fellow Premier League side for Rudiger this summer.
+But Manchester United will rival their fellow Premier League side for Rudiger's signature this summer.
 (Express)

-United, however, could miss out on signing the centre-back due to the uncertainty over who will become the next manager at Old Trafford.
+United, however, could miss out on signing the centre-back because of the uncertainty over who will become the next manager at Old Trafford.
 (90min)

 Arsenal could attempt to re-sign Germany winger Serge Gnabry from Bayern Munich, with the 26-year-old - who spent four years with the Gunners - valued at £63m.
 (Football.London)